reflex-dev/reflex-web/blog/enterprise-ready-ai-app-builder.md

 -   RBAC prevents unauthorized data access and cuts insider threat risks by enforcing role-based permissions in code.

--   Readable Python code reduces maintenance costs by up to 250,000 euros annually compared to generated JavaScript applications.
+-   Readable Python code reduces maintenance costs by up to €250,000 annually compared to generated JavaScript applications.

 -   Framework-based approaches generate components that integrate with existing systems instead of standalone applications.